I'm not exactly a brave person. Can I handle the rides at Canada's Wonderland? Read on to find out! (Updated 2022).

 For a girl best known for her love of thrill-seeking, extreme adventure activities such as… book club – or art tours – or writing in a café… it’s hard to find an activity wild enough to really get Vanessa’s adrenalin pumping!
 Who am I kidding – the readers of Turnipseed Travel know me better than that!
 It’s time to take a (tentative) walk on the wild side – with Segway!
-Here's what it was like taking a Segway tour in Toronto's Distillery District with Go Tours.
+Here's what it was like taking a Toronto Segway Tour in the city's Distillery District with Go Tours.

 Airports, travel, and delays go hand-in-hand.
 Here's how top travel bloggers pass the time.